Ward Lambert: Coaching career

 Lambert began his coaching career at Lebanon High School from 1912 to 1916, amassing a record of 69–18 (.793) a Sectional title and 3 other post-season appearances; including a berth in the State Semi-Finals in 1913–14.
 Lambert coached Purdue University (1916–17, 1918–1946) to a 371–152 record in 29 seasons, including 11 Big Ten Conference titles.
 His teams were noted for their speed and effective use of fast breaks, which he developed.
 Among his players were Stretch Murphy and John Wooden.
 Lambert missed the 1917–18 season to serve in the United States Army during World War I. Meanwhile, J. J. Maloney, an attorney from Crawfordsville, Indiana, filled in and guided the Boilermakers to an 11–5 record.
-Lambert's 1931–32 team finished the season with a 17–1 record and was retroactively named the national champion by the Helms Athletic Foundation and the Premo-Porretta Power Poll.
+Lambert's 1931–32 team finished the season with a 17–1 record, was retroactively named the national champion by the Helms Athletic Foundation, and was retroactively listed as the top-ranked team of the season by the Premo-Porretta Power Poll.
 He coached 16 All-Americans and 31 first team All-Big Ten selections.
 Lambert Fieldhouse (originally known as Purdue Fieldhouse), the facility used for home basketball games prior to the construction of Mackey Arena, was renamed in his honor.

 Lambert is now third on Purdue's all-time wins list behind Gene Keady and current head coach Matt Painter.

 Lambert also coached Purdue's baseball team in 1917, from 1919 to 1935, and from 1945 to 1946.
 Lambert Field, Purdue's former baseball stadium, is also named for Lambert.
 He was listed as a scout for the New York Yankees of Major League Baseball in 1948.